futuregrid/manual/doc/source/mooc/accounts.rst

    * - Video
      - Length
-     - Lessons
+     - Titles of the Lessons
-     - Title of the contribution,
+     - Description of the Lessons
    * - |video-portal-account|
      - 5:10 min
      - Create a portal account